kiba/Writings/dreamwalker/story_bible.md

 ## World
 * The Kurisutaru Kingdom - land that the Katsurou family rules.
-Its major resources are precious minerals and gemstones, hotsprings, and lush agricultural land steming from volcanic activities.
-It also has access to the coast.
+Its major resources are precious minerals and gemstones, hotsprings, and lush agricultural land stemming from rich soils created by volcanic activities.
+It also has access to the ocean through its coasts, and it is connected to the rest of the nations through the Green river.
+Luckily, for defense, it is also protected by a mountain range that virtually surrounded the entire nation's territorial claim.
+It is a very small nation, about only two thousand six hundred squared kilometer, one-eighth of our world's Israel.
 * The Emerald Kingdom - rival kingdom that conquered territory formerly belonging to the Land of Kurisutaru.
 It is known for its largely red-colored forests.
 * The Northern Powers - Three powerful nations that lie in the north.
 * The Southern Powers - Three powerful nations that lie in the south.